thealligatorking/Candles/README.md

 ---

 **🔥 Ready to predict the future of crypto?
-Join our testnet and start mining!**
+Join our subnet and start mining!**